Nomix17/Youtube_Video_Downloader/README.md

-# Youtube_Video_Downloader
+/# Youtube_Video_Downloader
-This Python script allows users to download YouTube videos by scraping their source from an external website (getvideohd.com).
+This Python script allows users to download YouTube videos.
 It provides an interactive command-line interface for users to input the desired video URL and select the video resolution for download.
 ## Features
 - Download videos directly from YouTube via URL.